-According to ConnectYourCare’s Consumer-Driven Health Plan Enrollment & Usage Trends Survey, which surveyed more than 14,500 workers, less than 3% who elected a voluntary tax-advantaged account (Health Savings or Flexible Spending Accounts) said that an enrollment fair influenced their enrollment decision.
+According to ConnectYourCare’s Consumer-Driven Health Plan Enrollment & Usage Trends Survey, which surveyed more than 14,500 workers, less than 3% who elected a voluntary tax-advantaged account (Health Savings or Flexible Spending Accounts) said that an enrollment fair was the resource that influenced their enrollment decision the most.

 If not enrollment fairs, what is effective in motivating employees?

-So while inertia is most powerful, strong enrollment communication plans that leverage proven communication practices coupled with creative, attention-grabbing approaches can be just as effective.
+So while inertia is powerful, strong enrollment communication plans that leverage proven strategies coupled with creative, attention-grabbing approaches can be just as effective.